Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 \subsubsection{Full-connected Features}

-When the softmax layer is removed, the rest portion of a CNN can be regarded as a generalized feature extractor.
-In contrast with conv. layers, which are able to deal with images of any size and aspect ratio, FC layers can only process images with a fixed size.
-For a resized or cropped input image $\bm{I}$, FC layers have capability of straightforwardly generating single vectors of a settled dimension (shown in Fig. \ref{figure:FlowChart1}), which merely depends on the inherent structure of CNN model.
+After removing the softmax layer, the rest portion of a CNN can be regarded as a feature extractor.
+In contrast with conv. layers, which can process images with any size and aspect ratio, FC layers can only process images with a fixed size.
+Inputting an image $\bm{I}$, FC layer straightforwardly generates single vector with a settled dimension (shown in Fig. \ref{figure:FlowChart1}), which depends on the inherent structure of CNN model.

-As with conv. layer, we carry out experiments on the first two FC layers of all CNN models adopted in our work for layer comparison.
-Although FC features can be directly used for similarity calculation, in order to achieve higher effectiveness, we preprocess FC activations with $l_{2}$-normalization, PCA reduction and another $l_{2}$-normalization procedure prior to implementing image retrieval.
+We make use of the first two FC layers of all examined CNN models for layer comparison.
+To achieve higher effectiveness, we also preprocess FC activations with $l_{2}$-normalization, PCA reduction and another $l_{2}$-normalization procedure prior to retrieval.